PHPCSStandards/composer-installer/README.md

 For a full list of all author and/or contributors, check [the contributors page][contributors].

+## Funding

+This project is included in the projects supported via the [PHP_CodeSniffer Open Collective][phpcs-open-collective].

+If you use this plugin, financial contributions to the Open Collective are encouraged and appreciated.

 ## License

 The MIT License (MIT)

-Copyright (c) 2016-2022 Dealerdirect B.V. and contributors Copyright (c) 2022 PHPCSStandards and contributors
+Copyright (c) 2016-2022 Dealerdirect B.V. and contributors Copyright (c) 2022- PHPCSStandards and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal